GlacioHack/xdem/doc/source/epc_class.md

 An {class}`~xdem.EPC` is opened by instantiating the class with a {class}`str`, a {class}`pathlib.Path`, or a {class}`geopandas.GeoDataFrame`, or a {class}`geopandas.GeoSeries`, containing either only 2D or only 3D point geometries.
+In the following example, our file contains 2D geometries, and so we need to pass a **data column name** to associate to the elevation value.

 ```{code-cell} ipython3
 :tags: [remove-cell]